herromega/AdventOfCode/readme.md

 # AdventOfCode

-This is my collection of AdventOfCode solutions.
+This is my collection of AdventOfCode solutions from both 2015 and 2016.

-Fell free to folow my progress.
+Fell free to follow my progress here.

+### Happy Holidays